SystemsGenetics/FUNC-E/README.md

 AT1G01080
 ```
 ## Query List (--query_list option)
-The query list contains the gene or probeset list that will undergo functional enrichment.
+The query list contains the gene list that will undergo functional enrichment.
 This file allows you to specify multiple groups (i.e. modules) of genes for enrichment.
 The file should be tab-delimited.
 The first column should contain the list of genes and the second column the group (or module) name name.
 The group name allows for multiple groups of genes to be listed in the same file but enrichment performed separately for each.
 The second column, however, may be left blank and only a single column of gene names can be provided.

 ```
 AT1G01010 Module1